What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: NHANES: Race, SES, and Telomere Length

 \section{NHANES: Race, SES, and Telomere Length}

-We now turn our attention to our motivating example, which comes from the National Health and Nutrition Examination Survey (NHANES).
+We now present our motivating example, which comes from NHANES.
 NHANES is a nationally representative survey sample collected by the Centers for Disease Control, which contains a wealth of demographic, dietary, physical examination, laboratory, and questionnaire data on individuals.
-Our variable of interest is the survey participant's self-reported race.
+Our group variable of interest is the survey participant's self-reported race.
 Racial groups are categories of people treated as a social entity by virtue of physical characteristics.
-While an individual’s race is often self-reported, racial groups may represent commonalities such as geographic origin, genetic ancestry, cultural norms and traditions, social history, or current social circumstances \citep{williams2010race}.
+While an individual’s race is often self-reported, racial groups may represent commonalities such as geographic origin, genetic ancestry, cultural norms and traditions, social history, or current social circumstances~\citep{williams2010race}.
 From a statistical perspective, race is often a proxy for other sources of shared variation which must be accounted for when making inferential statements.
-We focus on non-Hispanic participants who self-identify as Black or White as, particularly in the US, it is known that Black individuals tend to have poorer health outcomes than White individuals due to structural inequalities \citep{arias2022united}.
+We focus on non-Hispanic participants who self-identify as Black or White as, particularly in the US, it is known that Black individuals tend to have poorer health outcomes than White individuals due to structural inequalities~\citep{arias2022united}.